TravelJapanBlog.com

 The ume tree above (寿昌梅) was planted in the early part of the 18th Century by a Buddhist nun called Jushoin (寿昌院).
 Little, bonsai (盆栽) ume trees surround the bamboo fence around it.
 Very cute.

 Below you can see the thatched roof of the Shorenan (松連庵) farmhouse from the hill behind it.
 Things actually looked much better in person.
 It was such a bright day that the sun washed out my photos from this angle.
-I should have taken then with a quicker shutter speed.
+I should have taken them with a quicker shutter speed.
 Even so, the sky wasn’t blue from this vantage point, even though it wasn’t cloudy.
 At a different time of day, with the sun not bleaching everything, this same photo may be spectacular.

 松連庵